Phasmatodea: Ecology

-Phasmids are herbivorous, feeding mostly on the leaves of trees and shrubs, and a conspicuous component of many neotropical (South American) systems.
+Phasmids are herbivorous, feeding mostly on the leaves of trees and shrubs, and a conspicuous component of many Neotropical systems.
 Phasmatodea has been postulated as dominant light-gap herbivores there.
 Their role in the forest ecosystem is considered important by many scientists, who stress the significance of light gaps in maintaining succession and resilience in climax forests.
 The presence of phasmids lowers the net production of early successional plants by consuming them and then enriches the soil by defecation.
 This enables the late succession plants to become established and encourages the recycling of the tropical forest.

 Phasmatodea are recognized as injurious to forest and shade trees by defoliation.
 Didymuria violescens, Podacanthus wilkinsoni and Ctenomorphodes tessulatus in Australia, Diapheromera femorata in North America and Graeffea crouani in coconut plantations in the South Pacific all occur in outbreaks of economic importance.
 Indeed, in the American South, as well as in Michigan and Wisconsin, the walking stick is a significant problem in parks and recreation sites, where it consumes the foliage of oaks and other hardwoods.
 Severe outbreaks of the walking stick, Diapheromera femorata, have occurred in the Ouachita Mountains of Arkansas and Oklahoma.
 The insects eat the entire leaf blade.
 In the event of heavy outbreaks, entire stands of trees can be completely denuded.
 Continuous defoliation over several years often results in the death of the tree.
 Because these species cannot fly, infestations are typically contained to a radius of a few hundred yards.
 Nevertheless, the damage incurred to parks in the region is often costly.
 Control efforts in the case of infestations have typically involved chemical pesticides; ground fires are effective at killing eggs but have obvious disadvantages.
 In New South Wales, research has investigated the feasibility of controlling stick insects using natural enemies such as parasitic wasps (Myrmecomimesis spp.).

 Taxonomy

 The classification of the Phasmatodea is complex and the relationships between its members are poorly understood.
 Furthermore, there is much confusion over the ordinal name.
 Phasmida is preferred by many authors, though it is incorrectly formed; Phasmatodea is correctly formed, and is widely accepted.
 However, Brock and Marshall argue:

-The order Phasmatodea is sometimes considered to be related to other orders, including the Blattodea, Mantodea, Notoptera and Dermaptera, but the affiliations are uncertain and the grouping (sometimes referred to as "Orthopteroidea") may be paraphyletic (not have a common ancestor) and hence invalid in the traditional circumscription (set of attributes that all members have).
+The order Phasmatodea is sometimes considered to be related to other orders, including the Blattodea, Mantodea, Grylloblattodea, Mantophasmatodea and Dermaptera, but the affiliations are uncertain and the grouping (sometimes referred to as "Orthopteroidea") may be paraphyletic (not have a common ancestor) and hence invalid in the traditional circumscription (set of attributes that all members have).
 Phasmatodea, once considered a suborder of Orthoptera, is now treated as an order of its own.
 Anatomical features separate them as a monophyletic (descended from a common ancestor) group from the Orthoptera.
 One is the instance among all species of Phasmatodea of a pair of exocrine glands inside the prothorax used for defense.
 Another is the presence of a specially formed sclerite (hardened plate), called a vomer, which allows the male to clasp the female during mating.